-Salicylates should not be used concomitantly with valproate semisodium since they employ the same metabolic pathway (see also sections 4.4 Special Warnings and Precautions for Use and 4.8 Undesirable Effects).
+Salicylates should not be used concomitantly with valproate since they employ the same metabolic pathway (see sections 4.4 and 4.8 ).

-Liver dysfunction, including hepatic failure resulting in fatalities, has occurred in patients whose treatment included valproic acid (see sections 4.3 Contraindications and 4.4 Special Warnings and Precautions for Use).
+Liver dysfunction, including hepatic failure resulting in fatalities, has occurred in patients whose treatment included valproic acid (see sections 4.3 and 4.4 ).

-Salicylates should not be used in children under 16 years (see aspirin/salicylate product information on Reye's syndrome).
-In addition, in conjunction with valproate semisodium, concomitant use in children under 3 years can increase the risk of liver toxicity (see section 4.4.1 Special warnings).
+Salicylates should not be used in children under 16 years of age (see aspirin/salicylate product information on Reye's syndrome).
+In addition, in conjunction with valproate , concomitant use in children under 3 years of age can increase the risk of liver toxicity (see section 4.4.1 ).

 Female children and women of childbearing potential

-Valproate semisodium must be initiated and supervised by a specialist experienced in the management of bipolar disorder.
-Valproate semisodium should not be used in female children or women of childbearing potential unless other treatments are ineffective or not tolerated (see section 4.3, 4.4 and 4.6).
+Valproate must be initiated and supervised by a specialist experienced in the management of bipolar disorder.
+Valproate should not be used in female children or women of childbearing potential unless other treatments are ineffective or not tolerated (see sections 4.3, 4.4 and 4.6).

-Valproate semisodium is prescribed and dispensed according to the Valproate Pregnancy Prevention Programme (sections 4.3 and 4.4).
-The benefits and risks should be carefully reconsidered at regular treatment reviews (see section 4.4)
+Valproate is prescribed and dispensed according to the Valproate Pregnancy Prevention Programme (see sections 4.3 and 4.4).
+The benefit and risk should be carefully reconsidered at regular treatment reviews (see section 4.4).

 Combined Therapy (see section 4.5)

-When using Syonell with other psychotropics, a reduced dose may be required, (see section 4.5.1 Effects of Syonell on other drugs).
+When using Syonell with other psychotropics, a reduced dose may be required, (see section 4.5.1 ).

 Optimum dosage is mainly determined by control.
-However, a method for measurement of plasma levels is available and may be helpful where there is poor control or side effects are suspected (see section 5.2 Pharmacokinetic Properties).
+However, a method for measurement of plasma levels is available and may be helpful where there is poor control or side effects are suspected (see section 5.2 ).